Friday, 1 December 2017

 ஏடலர் கொன்றை வேய்ந்தார் இரவிடைக் கனவில் எய்தி

-There are very small entries and exit passages around moolavar sanctum sanctorum, called as santharam.
+There are very small entries and exit passages around Moolavar sanctum sanctorum, called Santharam.
 Going in and coming out through the passage signifies that people will get rid of the pain caused due to birth and death.

-It is a mystery that Sri Anekadhangavadeswarar Temple, one of the Paadal petra Shiva sthalam praised by Sundarar and this Kailasanathar temple are close to each other, exists same period and Rajasimhan & Sundarar also lived during the same period, Why Lord Shiva of this temple was not praised by Sundarar in his Thevara hymns is not known.
+It is a mystery that Sri Anekadhangavadeswarar Temple, one of the Paadal Petra Shiva Sthalam praised by Sundarar, and this Kailasanathar temple are close to each other, existed same period and Rajasimhan & Sundarar also lived during the same period, Why Lord Shiva of this temple was not praised by Sundarar in his Thevara hymns is not known.

-As per Kanchi puranam Maha Vishnu, Brahma, Buddha and Naradha worshiped Lord Shiva of this temple.
+As per Kanchi Purana Maha Vishnu, Brahma, Buddha, and Naradha worshiped Lord Shiva of this temple.

 1043 புத்தனும் நாரதனும் பூசைன புரிதல்